dersimn/OpenHAB-Docker-Suite/README.md

 ## Install

 Git-clone this repository for e.g. into `~/Applications/Docker`.

-Before starting your containers **create at least one htpasswd user** by executing the two commands for each user
+Before starting your containers **create at least one htpasswd user** by executing the two commands for each user (create the directory first: `mkdir -p ~/Library/Docker/OpenHAB/Nginx`)

 	echo -n 'user01:' >> ~/Library/Docker/OpenHAB/Nginx/htpasswd
 	openssl passwd -apr1 >> ~/Library/Docker/OpenHAB/Nginx/htpasswd